healthreimb_level2_title

 Coordination with a Flexible Spending Account

-An employer may choose to offer a Flexible Spending Account Plan (FSA) in conjunction with an HRA.
+An employer may choose to offer a Flexible Spending Account (FSA) plan in conjunction with an HRA.
 An FSA is an employee-funded benefit that allows employees to set aside pre-tax funds to pay for medical expenses.
 FSA funds are contributed through salary-reduction, and the amount is determined by each participating employee.

 Combining an FSA with an HRA allows employees to bridge the gap between the employer sponsored HRA and the health insurance plan.